towhidabsar/vscode-php-debug/README.md

 # defaults: -i 127.0.0.1:9001 -d 127.0.0.1:9000
 /path/to/pydbgpproxy
 ```
+VS Code will open an "Extension Development Host" with the debug adapter
+running.
+Open `.vscode/launch.json` and uncomment the `debugServer`
+configuration line.
+Hit `F5` to start a debugging session.
+Now you can debug the
+testproject like specified above and set breakpoints inside your first VS Code
+instance to step through the adapter code.

+The extension is written in TypeScript and compiled using a Gulpfile that first
+transpiles to ES6 and then uses Babel to specifically target VS Code's Node
+version.
+You can run the compile task through `npm run compile`, `gulp compile`
+or from VS Code with `Ctrl`+`Shift`+`B`. `npm run watch` / `gulp watch` enables
+incremental compilation.

+Tests are written with Mocha and can be run with `npm test`.
+The tests are run
+in CI on Linux and Windows against PHP 5.4, 5.6, 7.0 and XDebug 2.3, 2.4.

 [//]: # (These are reference links.
 They get stripped out when rendered.)
 [vsm]: <https://img.shields.io/vscode-marketplace/v/felixfbecker.php-debug.svg?label=vs%20marketplace>